CACI-International/ergo/so/README.md

 ## Development Notes

 ### TODO
-* Data-manipulation functions (maybe as a plugin).
-* Improve errors to contain trace-backs of values.
-  * Find specific examples where this is useful.
 * Self-documentation.
 Accessed and printed directly while evaluating scripts and/or accessed with a `--doc` command-line argument.
 Add a way to attach documentation (or other metadata?) to arbitrary types in scripts.
 * Allow access to logging from scripts.
 Allow access to stdin/stdout/stderr.
   Allow mutually exclusive use of stdin/stdout/stderr for interactive programs.
 * Allow explicit error signaling from scripts.
 Maybe allow catching errors?
-* Add 'force' to force a value to be immediately evaluated?
-* Add error list at bottom of tty status output, and support continuing when an error occurs.
 * Display more detailed error information at exit?
 * Add a message/signal handler to exit gracefully.
+  * This has been added but child programs still capture the signal, need to debug.
 * Revisit pattern literal matching.
   * This could use some sort of equality test on the value _data_, rather than comparing value identifiers.
 * Persist command timing information for better estimates.
-* Block set shorthand (if there's a line in a block that is just a string, insert the environment value equal to that string into the block environment).
 * `string words`, `string lines`, `fetch`, maybe `fs mount` to open tarballs, zips, directories, urls to such?
 * Allow setting map keys from values rather than string constants?